-ZONING DISTRICT D 0.4 D 4 D 0 D 0 0 D 2.5 D 4.2 D. F. D.C Б.0 D 44 DIMENSIONAL STANDARD R-0.4 R-1 R-2 R-2.9 R-3.5 R-4.3 R-5 R-6 R-8 R-14 (b) BIMC 17.12.030.B, flexible lot subdivision cluster development option.
+ZONING DISTRICT DIMENSIONAL STANDARD R-0.4 R-1 R-2 R-2.9 R-3.5 R-4.3 R-5 R-6 R-8 R-14 b) BIMC 17.12.030.B, flexible lot subdivision cluster development option.
 Cluster option not available for properties in the R-2.9, R-3.5, R-4.3, R-5, R-6, R-8, and R-14 zoning districts.
 Short, Long, and Large Lot Subdivisions Minimum lot width shall be 50 ft. unless the shoreline master program requires a larger width.
 Insofar as practical, side lot lines shall be at right angles to street lines or radial to curved street lines.
 The size, shape, and orientation of lots shall be appropriate for the type of development and use contemplated.
 Corner lots may be required to be platted with additional width to allow for the additional side yard requirements.
 When consistent with neighborhood character, subdivision lots situated along public streets should be configured to allow future houses to face the street, but this requirement does not apply to short plats or large lots.
-MAXIMUM LOT COVERAGE [ 3] Short and Long Subdivision Same as applied each lot at the ect of the subd ivision applicati on, a portio n of which s hall be ass igned to Large Lot Subdivision 10% 15% 20% 25% 25% 25% 25% N/A 25% 40% MINIMUM SETBACKS Note: Landscaped areas may so permitted pursuant to BIMC 18. lote: Landscaped areas may serve as setbacks (i.e., setbacks are not in addition to landscaped areas), and some encroachments into setback areas are

-Note: Additional setbacks may be required by:

-- (a) Chapter 16.08 or 16.12 BIMC, or - (b) Chapter 16.20 BIMC, Critical Areas, or
+MAXIMUM LOT COVERAGE [3] MAXIMUM LOT COVERAGE [3] Short and Long Subdivision Same as applice each lot at the ect of the subdi ivision applicati ion, a portio n of which s hall be assi igned to Large Lot Subdivision 10% 15% 20% 25% 25% 25% 25% N/A 25% 40% MINIMUM SETBACKS Note: Landscaped areas may serve as setbacks (i.e., setbacks are not in addition to landscaped areas), and some encroachments into setback areas are permitted pursuant to BIMC 18.12.040.
+Note: Additional setbacks may be required by: (a) Chapter 16.08 or 16.12 BIMC, or (b) Chapter 16.20 BIMC, Critical Areas, or